 How local soil temperature impacts your yield

+Soil temperature plays a critical role in crop growth and overall farm productivity.
 Understanding precise soil temperature data is key to optimising farm operations, from planting to harvesting.

 Soil temperature for planting